Autism and Behaviour

 2. The child should be able to imitate you

 3. You should have a positive relationship with your child

 How to strengthen your child’s ability to pay attention to you and to imitate your activities?

-– While engaging with the child, imitate the child’s activity (don’t make fun of the child) and encourage the child to imitate yours
+– While engaging with the child, take turns and imitate the child’s activity (don’t make fun of the child) and encourage the child to imitate yours

 – Create enjoyable activities encouraging the child to imitate your gestures and expressions